min69u/Reforestation/README.md

-## How does the moon cut his hair?
-Eclipse it.
+## Toasters were the first form of pop-up notifications.